spring-labs/org.openwms.zile/README.md

 # Installation

-All microservices may started as Spring Boot processes, from command line via `java -jar ...` or as single Docker containers or as a Docker compose project.
+All microservices may be started as Spring Boot processes, from command line via `java -jar ...` or as single Docker containers or as a Docker compose project.

 ## Docker compose